hvnsweeting/corsemall/README.rst

 .. image:: https://travis-ci.org/hvnsweeting/corsemall.svg?branch=master
     :target: https://travis-ci.org/hvnsweeting/corsemall

-For developing JavaScript application, which get data from backend.
+For developing JavaScript applications, which get data from backend.
 There are circustances that backend not available, or on a remote has not allow CORS (yet), or the network is just too slow.
 This helps bypass these problems by saving the data once to local '.json' files